Cervantes007/rift-router/README.md

 };
 ```

-2. In your route inject the router instance as a `component` prop, same for `onEnter` and `onLeave` hooks
+Option 2: In your route inject the router instance as a `component` prop, same for `onEnter` and `onLeave` hooks

 ```typescript
 const routes: IRiftRoute[] = [